samoline1/G.O.D/docs/miner_setup.md

 3.

-update your 'entity_id' in the wandb section of the config to be your wandb username+org_name [here](core/config/base.yml)
+ - Update your 'entity_id' in the wandb section of the config to be your wandb username+org_name [here](core/config/base.yml)
+ - In the same config you need to change the hub_model_id to be the huggingface hub repo you want to upload to

 4. Start the miner service: